lyannne/lyannne/README.md

 ### 🎓 About Me
 - Computer Science & Mathematics major at Northeastern University
 - Passionate about building tools that help solve real problems
-- Currently exploring full-stack development and applied machine learning
+- Currently exploring full-stack development and AI

 ### 🧩 Projects I've Worked On